-CDL Plumbing are Newcastle’s local team of trustworthy and experienced plumbers with over 15 years of experience installing, servicing, fixing, and replacing hot water systems.
+CDL Plumbing is Lake Macquarie and Newcastle’s local team of trustworthy and experienced plumbers with over 15 years of experience installing, servicing, fixing, and replacing hot water systems.
 We’ve put together this article to help you work out what could be causing a loss of hot water pressure and what you can do while you wait for your local plumber to arrive.

 Hot water systems are prone to debris and sediment build-up as the tank naturally erodes over time.
 As the contaminating particles settle in the tank, sediments can find their way into the pipes, causing a build-up, blockage and potentially, a loss of water pressure.